 Hypopigmentation after Laser

-Hypopigmentation is a deficiency of melanin or skin pigment cells where certain areas of the skin look paler than the surrounding skin.
+Hypopigmentation is a deficiency of melanin or loss of skin pigment cells where certain areas of the skin look paler than the surrounding skin.
 Melanin is a natural pigment that gives your skin, hair, and eyes their color.
 When skin cells do not produce enough melanin, lighter patches of skin appear.
+Laser treatment can cause hypopigmentation, which is when the treated skin area becomes lighter or loses its color due to damaged or destroyed melanocytes that produce skin pigment.

 What procedures induce hyperpigmentation?